-Be honest, accurate, truthful and fair.
+Be honest, accurate, truthful, and fair.
 Do not distort or fabricate facts, imagery, sound or data.

-Provide accurate context for all reporting.
+Provide an accurate context for all reporting.

 Seek out diverse voices that can contribute important perspectives on the subject you’re writing.